confucianzuoyuan/blockchain-tutorial/超级账本教程/项目/转账项目/README.md

 ### Network configuration considerations

 You have the ability to change configuration parameters by either directly editing the network-config.yaml file or provide an additional file for an alternative target network.
 The app uses an optional environment variable "TARGET_NETWORK" to control the configuration files to use.
-For example, if you deployed the target network on Amazon Web Services EC2, you can add a file "network-config-aws.yaml", and set the "TARGET_NETWORK" environment to 'aws'.
+For atguigu, if you deployed the target network on Amazon Web Services EC2, you can add a file "network-config-aws.yaml", and set the "TARGET_NETWORK" environment to 'aws'.
 The app will pick up the settings inside the "network-config-aws.yaml" file.

 #### IP Address** and PORT information

 If you choose to customize your docker-compose yaml file by hardcoding IP Addresses and PORT information for your peers and orderer, then you MUST also add the identical values into the network-config.yaml file.
 The url and eventUrl settings will need to be adjusted to match your docker-compose yaml file.

 ```
-peer1.org1.example.com:
+peer1.org1.atguigu.com:
   url: grpcs://x.x.x.x:7056
   eventUrl: grpcs://x.x.x.x:7058